johla/DSF/README.md

 ---

-*Documentation created with empathy for future developers who will study and learn from this historic system. 🇳🇴*
+*Documentation created with empathy for future developers who will study and learn from this historic system.*